tracehelms/golunch/README.md

 `go get github.com/tracehelms/golunch`
 `go install`

 You will need to get API keys from [Yelp](https://www.yelp.com/developers).
-Once you have them, create a file in the project directory `$GOPATH/src/github.com/tracehelms/golunch` called `keys.json`.
+Once you have them, create a file called `yelp_keys.json`.
 Structure it like this:

 ```
 {